Temp Mail Logo

 What are the downsides of SPF flattening and how do I maintain a flattened record?

 The primary downside of SPF flattening is that it captures a snapshot of your email providers' IP addresses at the time of flattening.
 Major ESPs like Google, SendGrid, Mailchimp, and Salesforce regularly add, remove, and rotate IP addresses in their infrastructure.
-When they do, your flattened SPF record becomes out of date -- it may either fail to authorise legitimate mail from new IPs (causing SPF failures) or continue to authorise IPs that have been reassigned to other senders (a security risk).
+When they do, your flattened SPF record becomes out of date.
+It may either fail to authorise legitimate mail from new IPs (causing SPF failures) or continue to authorise IPs that have been reassigned to other senders (a security risk).
 To maintain a flattened record, set a calendar reminder to re-run this flattening tool every 60-90 days and update your DNS TXT record with the refreshed output.
 Alternatively, consider a dynamic SPF flattening service that automatically monitors your includes and updates your DNS records when upstream IPs change.

 How do I check how many DNS lookups my current SPF record uses?

 Enter your domain in this SPF flattening tool and the Original Lookups counter in the results summary will show you the number of DNS lookups required to evaluate your current SPF record.
 Each include:, redirect=, a, mx, ptr, and exists: mechanism counts as one lookup.
 Note that ip4: and ip6: entries do not count toward the lookup limit because they specify IPs directly without requiring a DNS query.
-The lookup counter in this tool counts the mechanisms in your root SPF record only -- the recursive lookups required inside each include chain also count toward the limit during evaluation, which is why the actual lookup count during evaluation is often much higher than the count of mechanisms visible in your root record.
+The lookup counter in this tool counts the mechanisms in your root SPF record only.
+The recursive lookups required inside each include chain also count toward the limit during evaluation, which is why the actual lookup count during evaluation is often much higher than the count of mechanisms visible in your root record.

 Can SPF flattening break my email deliverability?